-Many of the Leaders I work with say that they want to improve their Coaching skills.
-I believe that employing a Coach approach is valuable for Leaders because it builds their employees thinking skills, independence, and empowerment.
-It also increases two-way communication and allows the leader to build their understanding of their operations and business.
+I created this list of powerful questions for Leaders because many of the Leaders I work with say that they want to improve their Coaching skills.
+I believe that employing a Coach approach is valuable for Leaders because it builds their employees’ thinking skills, independence, and empowerment.
+It also increases two-way communication and allows the Leader to build their understanding of their operations and business.

-Since asking questions is the most important coaching skill, I provided questions for leaders to ask in my last blog post.
-Here are more questions for leaders to ask which came from Choice Magazine (a magazine for Coaches).
+Because asking questions is the most important coaching skill, I provided questions for Leaders to ask in my last blog post.
+Here are 10 more questions for Leaders to ask, which came from Choice Magazine (a magazine for Coaches).
 I have modified them slightly:

 Exploring Problems with Provocative Questions

 - How bad is the problem?

 - What is stopping you from doing that?

 - What do you think is causing the problem?

 - If you don’t do anything about it, what will happen?

 - What do you think that’s costing you?